-Elyssa has been working in the practice since 2017.
-She is American Speech Language and Hearing Association (ASHA) Certified and holds a Teacher of Students with Speech and Language Disabilities (TSSLD) Professional Certification.
-She received her Bachelors’ degrees in both Linguistics and Psychology at the University of Michigan and her Master’s degree in Speech-Language Pathology from Hunter College.
+Emily is an American Speech Language and Hearing Association (ASHA) Certified Speech Language Pathologist and holds a Teacher of Students with Speech and Language Disabilities (TSSLD) Professional Certification.
+She earned her bachelor’s degree from Rutgers University and her master’s degree from Brooklyn College.